Clicky Skip to Content

 Let’s get started!

-What is the distinction between the terms “deactivate” and “inactivate”?
+What is the distinction between “deactivate” and “inactivate”?

 Both terms refer to rendering a person incapable of performing normal functions.
 They are semantically equivalent.
 However, there is an idiomatic distinction.